lucashabreu22/base_project_selenium/README.md

 # Automation

-This automation project was made to automate web test scnarios using Selenium and Cucumber
+This automation project was made to automate web test scenarios, written in Gherkin, using Selenium and Cucumber.

 ## Informations
 - Page Objest Structured